 Anil Kumble is often known for his exceptional leg-spin bowling and amazing wicket-taking ability.
 He ranks among the best captains of India in Test cricket.
 'Jumbo' was appointed as the captain for the red-ball format in the year 2007.
 It was a transition period for Indian cricket, with fresh faces replacing the legends.
 He was a calm and composed skipper with an exceptional strategic mind and a warrior-like spirit on the field.

 Kumble's captaincy was put to the greatest test in the controversial Sydney Test against Australia in 2008.
 His calm handling of the affair, amidst all the pressure he faced, reflected his strong moral fiber and respect for the game.
 Although it was a short stint as skipper, Anil Kumble remains one of the best Test captains of India to date.
-Despite his short tenure of just 14 matches, Kumble's influence was deeply impactful for the Men in Blue.
+In his captaincy tenure, he captained the side for 14 matches, where the team only won 3 times, and 6 times it went to a draw, where a winning percentage was 21.42%.
+Kumble's influence was deeply impactful for the Men in Blue.

 9. Bishan Singh Bedi